surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 9.4.0-dev.2 =
+= 9.4.0-dev.3 =

-(2021/10/25) Added support for the Elementor Website Builder video widget.
+(2021/10/25) Added support for the Elementor Website Builder video widget and the 'elementor/editor/after_save' action.

 = 9.3.0 =